-The Monaghan mansion has been in my heart for over 30 years.
-It’s where the Gonzaga Music Department resides.
+The Monaghan Mansion in Spokane, Washington has been dear to my heart for over 30 years.
+It’s home to the Gonzaga Music Department.
 I’m in Spokane this week teaching social media clock hour classes for local real estate agents.
 My hotel is only a few blocks from here by the Convention Center.
-I've been thinking about this pilgrimage for many years and I finally had the opportunity to drop by on Tuesday, March 27th after work.
+I've been thinking about this pilgrimage for many years and I finally have the opportunity to drop by this Tuesday afternoon, March 27, 2012 after work.
 It was almost 5:00 pm and closing time but I had a few minutes to realize my long time quest and give quiet thanks to this wonderful place.

 I'm delighted I remember this place so well and happy to see it in such a beautiful state of repair.
-I first came here in the summer of 1976.
-As a starving artist I needed to find a place where I could use a piano to practice and compose.
-It was providence I'm sure, for this was the first place I inquired.
-The faculty and students were truly wonderful and they graciously made me welcome.
-I was here almost every day after school hours, weekends, and often worked into the wee hours of the morning.
+I first came here in the summer of 1976 as a starving artist who needed to find a place where I could use a piano to practice and compose.
+It was providence I'm sure, for this was the first place I discovered.
+Both faculty and students were truly gracious and welcoming.
+I was here almost every day after school hours, weekends, and often worked into the wee hours of the night.

-It was life changing, there were several rooms, each with a grand piano.
-I had a job at a local hotel restaurant washing dishes.
-Though the work was grueling and thankless I looked forward everyday to getting off shift and couldn't wait to get here to sit down at one of these beautiful instruments.
+It was life changing.
+There were several rooms, each with a grand piano.
+I had a job at a local hotel restaurant washing dishes and though the job was grueling and thankless I looked forward every day to getting off shift and couldn't wait to get here to sit down at one of these beautiful instruments.

 You couldn't ask for a better setting than this lovely old place with it's grand staircase, high ceilings, and leaded glass windows.
 I can’t begin to express how important this was to me.
 My favorite room was up those two flights of stairs and to the left.
 It had a beautiful Steinway 6 foot grand.

-The years have passed and I’ve forgotten the names of those individuals I am so eternally grateful to for this creative period in my life.
-Thank you Gonzaga, I'm glad I got to stop by and say hello.
+The years have passed so quickly and I’ve sadly forgotten the names of those individuals that so graciously accepted and supported me and my time here.
+I am eternally grateful to you all for this creative period in my life.
+Thank you Gonzaga!
+I'm so happy I got to stop by, say hello, and give thanks.